razazaheer12/Portfolio-website-RazaZaheer/README.md

 # 🌐 Portfolio Website - RazaZaheer

 A modern, fully responsive portfolio website showcasing web development skills, projects, and professional experience.
 Built with clean HTML5, CSS3, and JavaScript.
+Optimized for all devices, it combines performance with a minimalist design—complete with a downloadable CV and semantic markup for accessibility.

 <img width="1349" height="619" alt="image" src="https://github.com/user-attachments/assets/befb885d-d50e-452e-b1b5-a262d93d8f1c" />